tembdb-hes/gcai-project/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).
 For details about MediaPipe, refer to its [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ---